 $ sudo pip install redis

-You can also download the latest redis-py release from the GitHub repository.
-To install it, extract the source and run the following command:
+You can also download the latest redis-py release from the GitHub repository to understand Python Redis, Python Lab, & Python database updates.
+To install Redis Python, extract the source and run the following command:

 The following code creates a connection to Redis using redis-py:

 To adapt this example to your code, make sure that you replace the following values with those of your database: